-Kass Unger lives in Sydney, Australia and works for the Community of Christ doing education and leadership development across the Australian Mission Centre.
-She is heavily involved in the youth and young adult program (CommunityPlus), heads up the Leading Congregations in Mission Pilot across Australia and New Zealand and when not engaged in visiting ministry, attends West Pennant Hills congregation where she serves as an Elder.
-She graduated with her MAR in 2016.
+Kass Unger, MAR, lives in Sydney, Australia, and works for the Community of Christ doing education and leadership development across the Australian Mission Centre.
+She is heavily involved in the youth and young adult program (CommunityPlus), heads up the Leading Congregations in Mission Pilot across Australia and New Zealand, and when not engaged in visiting ministry, attends West Pennant Hills congregation where she serves as an elder.
+She graduated with a Master of Arts in Religion in 2016.

-Emily Hatch lives in Kitchener, ON Canada.
-She is an executive assistant at the Canadian Community of Christ Headquarters (Canada East Mission Centre) and graduated with her MAR in November 2016.
+Emily Hatch, MAR, lives in Kitchener, Ontario, Canada.
+She is an executive assistant at the Canadian Community of Christ Headquarters (Canada East Mission Centre) and graduated with a Master of Arts in Religion in Nov.
+2016.

-Quote she tries to live by: “You must learn a new way to think before you can master a new way to be.” ― Marianne Williams
+Quote she strives to live by, “You must learn a new way to think before you can master a new way to be.” ― Marianne Williams

-Daniel Harmon lives in Orange, CA, where he serves as Pastor of the Orange Community of Christ congregation and Youth Minister for the Pacific Southwest International Mission Center.
-He graduated with his MAR in 2013.
+Daniel Harmon, MAR, lives in Orange, California, where he serves as pastor of the Orange Community of Christ congregation and youth minister for the Pacific Southwest International Mission Center.
+He graduated with a Master of Arts in Religion in 2013.
 In all aspects of his ministry, Daniel seeks to embody the relational and loving nature of Christ.

-Connie Altman is married with 4 grown children, 10 grandchildren and lives in Lucasville, Ohio.
-Her profession for twenty two years was teaching middle school language arts and social studies.
+Connie Altman, MAR, is married with 4 grown children and 10 grandchildren and lives in Lucasville, Ohio.
+Her profession for 22 years was teaching middle school language arts and social studies.
 Connie currently works as the mission center president of Bountiful Mission Center.
-She graduated with her MAR on December 17, 2016.
+She graduated with a Master of Arts in Religion on Dec.
+17, 2016.